lakshitadodeja/Machine_Learning_Team_7/index.md

 AES systems such as Accessor, e-rater and Project Essay Grade<sup>[2]</sup>, use linear regression and hand-crafted features such as proposition counts and length of essays.
 Other sophisticated AES are limited by cost, and they often fail to evaluate the quality of argumentative elements, such as organization, evidence, and idea development.
 Deep Learning-based models and word embeddings<sup>[3]</sup> are currently being explored to address these limitations.

 ### Problem Statement
 Due to resource constraints and limitations especially in underrepresented communities, teachers’ ability to issue writing tasks and feedback to students are limited.
 We will train a model to classify argumentative elements in student writing as "effective," "adequate," or "ineffective”.
-Our [dataset](https://www.kaggle.com/competitions/feedback-prize-effectiveness)<sup>[4]</sup> contains about 36k argumentative essays written by U.S students in grades 6-12 and contains features corresponding to the seven discourse elements - lead, position, claim, counterclaim, rebuttal, evidence and concluding statement.
+Our [dataset](https://www.kaggle.com/competitions/feedback-prize-effectiveness)<sup>[4]</sup> contains about 36k paragraphs/excerpts extracted from 4200 essays written by U.S students in grades 6-12.
+Each excerpt is rated as "effective," "adequate," or "ineffective” and it belongs to one of the seven discourse elements - lead, position, claim, counterclaim, rebuttal, evidence and concluding statement.
 This will enable students get automated guidance and feedback on writing tasks and help them improve their writing skills.

 ### Methods
 In this project, we attempt to predict these ratings through Supervised and Unsupervised learning methods.
 As this classification problem is based on textual inputs, we will use Natural Language Processing techniques to approach this problem.